 The code samples are in Ruby.
 If looking at Ruby makes you itch, the book may not be right for you.
 The Ruby code is not particularly complicated.

 I assume you want to get better at the skill of coding.
 This isn’t guaranteed to get you a job, teach you algorithm design or help you with interviewing.
 Those are different skills.
 Being better at coding may help your career — or it may not.
 I get better at coding because I love it, and I advance in my career even though sometimes I hate it.
 They’re different.

 More or less, yeah.
 The RubyConf talk is recorded.
-The blog posts are free.
-I always do that — you can get the code for my previous book on GitHub, though the full book costs money.
+Many explanatory blog posts are free.
+I always do that — you can get the complete code for my previous book on GitHub, even though the full book costs money.
 I give away a lot of free material, and it’s good.
-There are no huge secrets that I keep back purely behind a paywall.
+There are no deep secrets that I keep back only behind a paywall.

 If you just want the magical secret from the book, it’s not hard to find.
 You can get a lot of it just by reading this page.

 (If you just want the magical secret from the book, that means you’re not planning to do the exercises.
 If that’s true, don’t buy the book.)